Honors Capstone Project

 Therefore, based on the college enrollment data and the explanatory variables of public opinion and Supreme Court litigation, this thesis concludes that in-group bias colored public opinion data and spurred public backlash against race-based affirmative action programs in the form of Supreme Court litigation, slowing the adoption and success of race-based affirmative action programs, in contrast to analogous women’s rights initiatives.

 Knehans, Samuel Joseph, "In-Group Bias—Coloring Public Opinion and Spurring Public Backlash: A Comparative Analysis of Affirmative Action and Title IX" (2013).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 42.

 Creative Commons License